 Parade Of Kilts

 Wear your kilt and show your Celtic pride!
-On Friday and Saturday evenings at 6:30 pm and at 11:30 am on Sunday, there will be Parades of Kilts.
 Don’t have a kilt?
 Check out these kilts for women and men.

 On Sunday at 10 am at the United Irish of Dayton Stage in the Five Rivers MetroParks Pavilion, Mass will be presented in Gaelic and English.
 Irish dancers and pipers will be present.